 A very important pre-sail checklist item is to make sure the belt tension on your engine is snug and it’s in good condition.
 If you can tell that it’s old, damaged, and worn out, you want to replace this ASAP.

-Any pre-sail checklist wouldn’t be complete without a proper and thorough check of all your sailboat’s essential safety equipment.
+Any pre-sail checklist wouldn’t be complete without a proper and thorough check of all your sailboat’s essential safety gear.
 From fire extinguishers to flashlights to first aid kits to VHF radio, everything needs to be working properly in case of an unfortunate emergency.
 Here’s what to look at before setting sail.

 16. Safety Equipment Has Not Expired

-All of the safety equipment on board your sailboat must be in-date and, thus, not passed the expiry date.
+All of the equipment on board your sailboat must be in-date and, thus, not passed the expiry date.
 Anything that’s getting close or has already passed should be replaced immediately before setting sail.

 17. Fire Extinguishers Are In-Date